 There are two hotly contested, very important races.

-The U.S. Senate battle is one where traditional
+The U.S. Senate battle is one where traditional roles and assumptions have been turned on their heads.

 But Warren is no slouch.
 She has waged a tough, aggressive campaign.